 A few other smaller features showed up in Oreo, too.
 For example, Google did away with the blob style for emojis, replacing them with emojis that were a little more in line with other platforms.
 Oreo also gave us auto-enable Wi-Fi, a smart text selector, and so on.

 Android 9.0 Pie (2018)

-Now, ten years after the launch of Android on smartphones, we’re at Android 9.0 Pie.
-Android Pie brings with it a number of visual changes — so much so that from a visual perspective, it’s the biggest change to Android in a few years.
+Ten years after the launch of Android on smartphones, we got Android 9.0 Pie.
+Android Pie brought with it a number of visual changes that made it the most significant update to Android in a few years.

-Most notably, Android 9.0 Pie does away with the three-button setup that has existed in Android for years, replacing it with a single pill-shaped button and gestures for controlling things like multitasking.
-Android 9.0 Pie also brings with it some changes to notifications, including extra control over the types of notifications that show up and where they show up, as well as Google’s new “Digital Wellbeing,” a feature that essentially tells you how often you use your phone, the apps that you use the most, and so on.
-The feature is aimed at helping users better manage their digital lives and curb smartphone addiction.
+Most notably, Android 9.0 Pie did away with the three-button setup that existed in Android for years, replacing it with a single pill-shaped button and gestures for controlling things like multitasking.
+Android 9.0 Pie also brought some changes to notifications, including extra control over the types of notifications that show up and where they show up, as well as Google’s “Digital Wellbeing,” a feature that essentially tells you how often you use your phone, the apps that you use the most, and so on.
+The feature is aimed at helping users better manage their digital lives to curb smartphone addiction.

 Other features include adaptive battery, which limits how much battery background apps can use, as well as “App Actions,” which are deep-links to certain app features that show up straight from the app drawer.

 That’s a brief history of Android to date.
-The mobile operating system just hit its 10-year anniversary, despite the current version being called Android 9.0 Pie.
+The mobile operating system just hit its 11-year anniversary, despite being on its 10th version.

 - Android 10 review: A small but beneficial update